Genuine quantum scars in many-body spin systems: Discussion

 Our predictions can be straightforwardly verified in state-of-the-art quantum simulators for spin Hamiltonians~\cite{blatt2012quantum, zhang2017observation, bernien2017probing, monroe2021programmable, mi2022time}, opening new possibilities for the experimental observation of scars~\cite{wintgen1989irregular, sridhar1991experimental, stein1992experimental, fromhold1995manifestations, wilkinson1996observation}.
-In particular, by repeatedly preparing a product state, letting it evolve, and measuring it in a different basis, one should be able to show that the system is more likely to be found on the UPO it was prepared on (Fig.~\ref{Fig3}), which is a direct consequence of quantum scarring.
-Our work also opens many avenues for theoretical research, posing questions regarding the role of lattice geometry and interaction range, the fate of scarring in the limits $s\to \infty$ and $N \to \infty$, and possibilities with other fermionic and bosonic particles.
+In particular, by repeatedly preparing a product state, letting it evolve, and measuring it in a different basis, one should be able to show that the system is more likely to be found on the UPO it was prepared on (Fig.~\ref{Fig4}), which is a direct consequence of quantum scarring.
+This protocol is in very close analogy with what has been done in~\cite{boixo2018characterizing,arute2019quantum}, in which the many-body bitstring probabilities -- essentially the same as our projection $Q$ -- have been measured to detect genuine quantum effects.
+Indeed, accessing complex quantities not described by ETH, such as the bitstring probabilities, allows to search for new physics in spite of the thermalization of local observables, as we have proven for scarring.
+Our work opens many avenues for theoretical research, posing questions regarding the role of lattice geometry and interaction range, the fate of scarring in the limits $s\to \infty$ and $N \to \infty$, the effect of Hamiltonian terms beyond those in Eq.~\eqref{eq.
+H}, and possibilities with other fermionic and bosonic particles~\cite{hummel2023genuine}.
 Realizing that the atypical eigenstates in so-called ``many-body quantum scars'' are in fact not scars is not merely a matter of terminology~\cite{michailidis2020slow}: it opens the door to a whole new field of research, that of scars -- genuine scars~\cite{heller1984bound} -- in many-body systems, and paves the way to a better understanding of the quantum-classical correspondence.

+\textit{Note added}: Shortly after the completion of this work, the problem of genuine scarring in spin chains was also addressed in~\cite{ermakov2024periodic}.

-\textbf{Acknowledgements.} We thank A.~Buchleitner, C.~Castelnovo, A.~Das, I.~Kaminer, S.~I.~Mistakidis, S.~Moudgalya, A.~Nunnenkamp, N.~Rivera, and N.~Yao for insightful discussions on related work and comments on the manuscript.
+\textbf{Acknowledgements.} We thank A.~Buchleitner, C.~Castelnovo, A.~Das, I.~Ermakov, B.~Fine, I.~Kaminer, O.~Lychkovskiy, S.~I.~Mistakidis, S.~Moudgalya, A.~Nunnenkamp, N.~Rivera, and N.~Yao for insightful discussions on related work and comments on the manuscript.
 A.~P.~acknowledges support by Trinity College Cambridge.
+C.~B.~D was supported with the ITAMP grant No.~2116679.